Utility

 venusaurmeganiumtorterraroseradeserperiorcharizardblastoisenidokingferaligatrampharossceptileswampert

 Eviolite turns Bulbasaur into a wall that rivals fully evolved options.
-Chlorophyll and Modest nature stack with a spread EV build EVs to create a surprisingly tough defensive core.
+Chlorophyll and Modest nature stack with spread EVs to create a surprisingly tough defensive core.

 Best Build